Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Korea joined the Hague Apostille Convention on July 14, 2007.
 An apostilled document from a Hague member country is accepted at any Korean district office without additional embassy legalization.

-Step 3: Obtain a certified Korean translation.
+Step 3: Get a certified Korean translation.
 Every foreign-language document must be accompanied by a Korean translation.
 The translator must sign the translation and state in writing that it is accurate.
 You do not need a government-certified translator.
 Any bilingual person can do the translation, but it must be complete, signed, and accurate.

 Certificate of No Impediment: what it is and why Korea requires it